IntersectMBO/plutus-apps/doc/adr/0004-common-pab-api.rst

   By moving the Contract API out of the plutus-apps monorepository, any tool could update to newer version to their discretion.
   Without many dependencies, many tools could utilize the Contract API without having to depend on the whole plutus-apps monorepo.

+* We (the Plutus Tools at IO Global) will continue to be the main maintainers of this new repository.
+However, a new ADR will need to be created if we ever decide to make this a community driven project.

 * TODO: What about governance?
-Maybe IOG will still be the maintainer of this API for the time being.
-Then, we can create a new ADR where we make the decision to make this a community driven project.
+How do we decide which interface changes are accepted?
+ADRs?
+Who ultimately accepts and rejects them?

 Implications
 ------------